iplitharas/hash_tag/readme.md

 >are stored in a json file.
 <img src="./readme_pictures/results_json.jpg" alt="Main app" style="width:500px;height:300px;">

-> The top_k variable fetch only a portion of them
+> With the top_k variable we fetch only a portion of them

 >An example of execution without any stemming algorithm and filter
 > commands, parse -> show